Information for Supervisors

 The Research Councils UK expect a record describing the thesis to be lodged in a the institution’s repository, Enlighten : Theses : http://theses.gla.ac.uk/ as soon as possible after award and a full text version of the PhD to be available within a maximum of 12 months following award.
 The RCUK Training Grant Guide: http://www.rcuk.ac.uk/publications/researchers/rcuk-training-grant-guide/ states: "Councils recognise that commercial, collaborative or publication arrangements may necessitate a slight delay; the delay can be at the RO’s discretion but we expect the thesis to be deposited as soon as possible.
 The RCs expect the RO to have in place a documented process for determining where exceptions can be granted to the requirement for publication within 12 months".

 When discussing this with your student you should bear in mind that theses are a publication that can be requested under the Freedom of Information (Scotland) Act 2002 (FoISA).
 This means that reasons for restricting access to a thesis should fall under one of the exemptions offered by the Act.
-A full list of the exemptions is available, along with detailed information on each exemption.
+A full list of the exemptions is available.
 The most common reasons for restricting access to a thesis are likely to be:

 - The thesis is due for publication, either as a monograph or as a series of articles;